pyshopml/jobs-deploy/README.md

     vagrant up

-It will be ask you for Vault password.
+It will asking you for Vault password.
 You can find it in Discord

 ### Check results